umccr/google_lims/docs/2019-01-09_bcbio_singletons.md

 ## NCI automation

 On Raijin driver script templates are found in `/g/data3/gx8/projects/std_workflow/scripts`.
-Copy the relevant scripts to the current working directory and replace the `PROJEC` placeholder at the top of the script with the current project.
+Copy the relevant scripts to the current working directory and replace the `PROJECT` placeholder at the top of the script with the current project.
 For WGS tumor/normal start with:

 `sh config_bcbio.sh` { _`config_bcbio_wts`_ }